 Soon their first daughter, Martha was born.

-After her parents had died her sister Meta came to live with them.
+After Auguste's parents had died her sister Meta came to live with them.
 Eventually Meta married the younger brother of Johann Jakob, Wilhelm.
 Wilhelm had also opened a grocery store in Hamburg but in a different neighbourhood.
 They had a son called Willy.
-Then world war I started and Wilhelm fell in the battle of Pozières.
+Then world war I started and Wilhelm fell in the battle of Pozières in France.
 For a while Meta and Willy moved back in with her sister Auguste.
 Her younger brother Johannes Wilhelm Fritz also fell fighting in Russia.

 And then only 2 years later, in 1922 Johann Jakob died after a short and unexpected illness.
 It was a hard and difficult time for Auguste.
 But she was a strong woman and so successfully continued the grocery store and Martha and Anita could have an otherwise relatively normal childhood.
 The girls learnt how to swim and had piano lessons.
 She courageously mastered difficult economic times and hyperinflation.

-Her daughter Martha got married in 1929 and moved to Stettin with her husband Fritz a bit later.
+Her daughter Martha got married in 1929 and moved first shortly to Berlin and then to Stettin with her husband Fritz.

-Martha and Fritz had 4 children and Auguste was a proud grandmother.
+Martha and Fritz had 4 children (3 girls and 1 boy) and Auguste was a proud grandmother.